sql-machine-learning/playground/playground_server_design.md

 Now, it is designed as a http server which receives user login, creates DB resource and so on.
 This server use `cubectl` to manipulate the resource in the playground(a k8s cluster).
 It's in someway the gateway of the playground.
-Like described in below diagram: the interaction of the three subjects could
+Like described in below diagram, the interaction of the three subjects could
 be: Clients ask the playground server for some resource.
 The server authorize the client and create the resource on the playground.
 The client connect to the playground and do train/predict tasks using the created resource.